ioryn/crna/src/content/events/encounters-with-materials-with-dr-sylvia-kind.md

 description: Save the dates!
 Participants will explore the exhibit, take part in workshops led by Dr. Kind, and collaboratively explore how art and materials intersect via experimentation, discussion, presentation, and documentation.
-  Together, we'll engage with the lively, vibrant nature of materials—co-responding with rhythms, and possibilities as we compose, move, and think in relationship.
+  Together, we'll engage with the lively, vibrant nature of materials, co-responding with their (and our!) rhythms, and possibilities.
 ---